azuer88/myblog/content/designing-a-button-array-for-arduino.md

 <!-- start here -->

-I found [this arduino library][1] that process buttons connected to a single analog pin.
+I found [this arduino library][1] that processes buttons connected to a single analog pin.

 I designed a circuit that balances the interval for the values of the resistor ladder.
 I hope that it would be easier to specify the values.
 Instead, of reading the values, I would just specify the nominal values of 0 to 1023, with intervals of 102.